tomato42/ecpp-verifier/README.md

-Collection of primality certificates and an open source tool that can be used to verify them (not yet finished).
+Collection of primality certificates and an open source tool that can be used to verify them.

 Application can verify [Atkin-Goldwasser-Kilian-Morain Certificate](http://mathworld.wolfram.com/Atkin-Goldwasser-Kilian-MorainCertificate.html), [Pocklington certificate](http://mathworld.wolfram.com/PocklingtonsTheorem.html)